-In addition to having a high quality printer, proper training is crucial to receive a good looking print.
-We have received nearly 40 hours of training from Kornit on the printer, graphics setup, and curing so prints look vibrant and bond to the shirt so they last through dozens of washes.
+In addition to having a high quality direct to garment printer, proper training is crucial to receive a good looking print.
+Kornit has given us nearly 40 hours of training on the printers.
+Graphics setup and curing techniques were also part of the training.
+This knowledge helps us make prints look vibrant and sharp.
+Additionally, it is crucial the inks bond to the shirt during the curing process.
+This allows them to last through dozens of washes.
 We also have over five years of experience running these machines.
-We also developed wet-capping stations for our printers, and operate them in perfect conditions so ink flow is perfect, resulting in streak-free printing.
+Finally, we also developed wet-capping stations for our printers.
+This allows us to operate them with clear nozzles so ink flow is perfect.
+The result is streak-free printing.
 You can spend $150,000 on a great machine, but not placing it in the proper environment will result in many printing issues.

 We use state-of-the-art Kornit Digital industrial direct to garment printers and inks.
 Kornit’s patented printing process pretreats the garment first, and then prints the image directly on top of it (wet on wet printing).
 This allows for high quality and speedy printing.

 Due to the sensitivity of the inks and printing process, the colors you see on the screen are not always what you will get when printing.
 We have print charts with hundreds of colors (and their CMYK values) for you to choose from, along with a list of codes for popular colors.
 Using these codes when designing your art to print on our printers will give you the best results.
-Below are examples of how different red and blue appear on the screen compared to how they look when printed.
+For example, see how different red and blue appear on the screen compared to how they look when printed.

 When designing your artwork for use on our printers, please use the following CMYK values so the results are what you expect: